Skip to content

 Variable name Value Result

-GIT_STRATEGY none Disables repository cloning
+GIT_STRATEGY none Disable repository cloning

-ARTIFACT_DOWNLOAD_STRATEGY none Disables artifact downloading
+ARTIFACT_DOWNLOAD_STRATEGY none Disable artifact downloading

 rules:when